Blogging involved a personal web log, in which a person would journal about their day. From “web log” came the tern “blog.”

 Blogs are updated frequently.
 Whether it’s a mommy blog in which a woman shares adventures in parenting, a food blog sharing new recipes, or a business providing updates to its services, blogs have new content added several times a week.

 Blogs allow for reader engagement.
 Blogs are often included in social media because the ability for readers to comment and have a discussion with the blogger and others who read the blog makes it social.

 Why is Blogging is so Popular

-There are several reasons why entrepreneurs have turned to blogging.
+There are several reasons why entrepreneurs have turned to blog.

-Search engines love new content, and as a result, blogging is a great search engine optimization (SEO) tool.
+Search engines love new content, and as a result, blogging is an excellent search engine optimization (SEO) tool.